Polaroid B.V.: Instant film

 Polaroid manufactures SX-70 and 600 film, i-Type film, Go film, and large format 8x10 film.
 Unlike the original large format 8x10 film, the new 8x10 is an integral film with the positive and the negative kept together.
 The wide-format Spectra film, produced between 2010 and 2019, was discontinued in October 2019 as a result of technical issues and motor jams from ejecting new film.

-The SX-70, 600, and i-Type film all have the same format, 4.2 x 3.5 in (107 mm x 88 mm) with a 3.1 x 3.1 in (79 mm x 79 mm) square image area.
+The SX-70, 600, and i-Type film all have the same length and width measurements, 4.2 x 3.5 in (107 mm x 88 mm) with a 3.1 x 3.1 in (79 mm x 79 mm) square image area.
 The smaller-format Go film measures 2.623 x 2.122 in (66.6 mm x 53.9 mm) with a 1.851 x 1.811 in (47 mm x 46 mm) image area.
-The integral zinc-chloride battery of the SX-70 and 600 is replaced with a lithium-ion system in Impossible remakes.
-The i-Type and Go film, designed for use in cameras with integrated rechargeable batteries, lack the integrated battery of the SX-70 and 600 film.
-Current SX-70 films has a film speed of ISO 160; all other lines are ISO 640.
+The integral zinc-chloride battery that was in the original film of the SX-70 and 600 is replaced with a lithium-ion system in Impossible's remakes.
+The i-Type and Go, for which integrated rechargeable batteries are part of the camera itself, do not have a battery in their film.
+Current SX-70 film has a speed of ISO 160; all other lines are ISO 640.
 Except for the 8x10 film (which comes in 10 sheets per box), all films are sold in units of 8 exposures.

-In addition to the usual white-framed film, Polaroid BV makes 600 and i-Type films with special frame colors, patterns, and/or shapes.
+In addition to the usual white-framed film, Polaroid BV has made 600 and i-Type films with special frame colors, patterns, and/or shapes.
 These can be limited in quantity and become discontinued earlier.
 For the classical SX-70 and 600 series, many earlier "test versions" are listed as well.

 Future and other formats

 The Impossible Project has stated that they will not manufacture packfilm "in the foreseeable future", due to the investment required, and cannot produce 4x5, Type 100, or Type 80 films, Polaroid 500 film and I-Zone film as they do not have the production machinery.
-These were disassembled along with the factories that used to produce the film when Polaroid filed for Chapter 11.
+These were disassembled along with the factories that used to produce the film when Polaroid filed for bankruptcy.

 Impossible founder Florian Kaps left the company in July 2013 and later founded a coffee house and photo studio in Vienna called SUPERSENSE.
 Kaps revealed through a series of blog posts and interviews in 2016 that he had personally approached Fuji about acquiring their machinery in an attempt to rescue their soon-to-be discontinued FP3000b and FP100b packfilm products.
 Kaps was unsuccessful in this pursuit, but motivated by his disappointment in Fuji's decision, he established the Analogue Product Institute (API) with the goal of "developing a NEW generation of analog instant packfilm [and] Establishing a rich network of new suppliers, manufacturers and financiers from all over the world".

 Hardware

-Polaroid produces its own hardware and refurbishes Polaroid Corporation cameras.
+Polaroid produces its own hardware and used to refurbish Polaroid Corporation cameras.